pburauel/DeconFlow/README.md

 This repository is the official code base accompanying our paper

-<a href="https://arxiv.org/abs/2408.05647v1">Controlling for Discrete Unmeasured Confounding in Nonlinear Causal Models</a> by Patrick Burauel, Frederick Eberhardt, and Michel Besserve.

-Burauel, P., Eberhardt, F., & Besserve, M. (2025).
-Controlling for discrete unmeasured confounding in nonlinear causal models.
+Burauel, P., Eberhardt, F., & Besserve, M. (2025). <a href="https://arxiv.org/abs/2408.05647v1">Controlling for Discrete Unmeasured Confounding in Nonlinear Causal Models</a>.
 Proceedings of Machine Learning Research, 275, 1–25.
 4th Conference on Causal Learning and Reasoning.

 main_deconflow.py is the main file from which ray tune experiments are started